Welcome...

 2. You have mental images flashing back and forth, in the way of daydreams and other mental movies.

-3. You also have emotions like fear, worry, or sadness flowing through you.
+3. You also have feelings like fear, worry, or sadness flowing through you.

 The problem is…